randomaccessvemuri/Gaussian-Elimination/README.md

 # Gaussian Elimination:

-As part of learning from Gilbert Strang's amazing "Linear Algebra and Its Applications", I've implemented Gaussian implementation.
+As part of learning from Gilbert Strang's amazing "Linear Algebra and Its Applications", I've implemented Gaussian Elimination implementation.

 ## Algorithm Steps